allebone/help.omni.af.mil/docs/PEX/Training.md

 Text with Phase: Displays as does Text but includes the appropriate phase.

+!!!
+NOTE
-NOTE: The page icon with the green arrow to view the legend in order to understand more about BOI Types, BOI States, or BOI Date Explanations.
+    The page icon with the green arrow to view the legend in order to understand more about BOI Types, BOI States, or BOI Date Explanations.

 BOI View

-The number of Days for the selected Course are displayed horizontal y across the screen.
+The number of Days for the selected Course are displayed horizontally across the screen.
 The numbers will expand to the last day with a BOI of each course.
 Each BOI is listed in a box under the day it was assigned.

 Date View

-The dates assigned to the Course are displayed horizontal y across the screen.
+The dates assigned to the Course are displayed horizontally across the screen.
 The overview displays one week prior to and several weeks after the date selected.
 The vertical yellow line shows the current date.
 Dates you wil be utilizing the course wil have BOIs.
 BOIs wil not show up on boxes that are shaded.

 The calendar control controls the date where the view is anchored.